Top Considerations When Operating to Mumbai – Part 2: CIQ and Operating Tips

 1. CIQ is cleared at the GAT

 The ground handler will transport passengers and luggage to the GAT for CIQ clearance.
 Clearance normally takes about two to three minutes per passenger.
 After passengers have cleared, the ground handler will work with crew to ensure all requested services such as lav/water, jet fuel and in-flight catering are organized.
 Once the aircraft is shut down, crew will be transported to the GAT for clearance.
 Arrival/departure cards are needed for crew/passengers, and your ground handler will pre-prepare these cards, assuming information has been sent in advance.
 Passports must have at least six months’ remaining validity when traveling to this location.
 Visas, when required, should be obtained prior to arrival and need to be presented along with the passport under which it was obtained.
+Visas may be issued on arrival in India if arranged in advance, but this is not presently available in VABB.
 There have been occasions where requests for visas on arrival have been denied.
 All crew need to have a valid business visa, as traveling on a tourist visa is not permitted for crew flying on business aviation aircraft.

 2. Bring a towbar